 Permissible exposure limits for CH4

 NIOSH (National Institute for Occupational Safety and Health) has recommended a maximum safe concentration i.e. Threshold limit value (TLV) of 1000 ppm (0.1%) for an 8-hr period.
-There are no permissible exposure limits subscribed by OSHA (Occupational Safety and Health Administration) for methane.
-It is potentially explosive at 5% to 15% levels i.e. 50,000 – 150,000 ppm concentration and is an asphyxiant at extremely high concentrations of 500,000 ppm.
+However, there are no permissible exposure limits subscribed by OSHA (Occupational Safety and Health Administration) for methane.
+It is potentially explosive at 5% to 15% levels i.e. 50,000 – 150,000 ppm concentration.
+For instance, it is an asphyxiant at extremely high concentrations of 500,000 ppm.

 Health & Environmental Impact of CH4